royranadeep/LLM-with-RAG-using-MedQA-Pubmed-wiki-/README.md

 14. llama3-with-langchain.ipynb
 Purpose: Initial exploration of Llama models' baseline performance in a Kaggle environment.
 Description: This was the first file created to test Llama model performance on the MedQA dataset using a basic setup in Kaggle before advancing to more complex RAG implementations.

-Getting Started
+#Getting Started

 To run the notebooks:

 Install dependencies: Ensure that all required Python packages are installed (e.g., transformers, FAISS, PyTorch).
 Set up data sources: Prepare your MedQA dataset and any external data sources (e.g., PubMed, Wikipedia) for use in the retrieval pipeline.
 Execute the notebooks: Open the notebooks in a Jupyter environment and follow the steps provided in each file.
-Contributions
+#Contributions
 This project explores various methods to improve medical question answering through retrieval-augmented generation, leveraging external knowledge from PubMed and Wikipedia, and experimenting with domain-specific models.

-Feel free to explore the notebooks, adjust parameters, and contribute to further optimizing the RAG pipeline for medical question answering tasks.
+Feel free to explore the notebooks, adjust parameters, and contribute to further optimizing the RAG pipeline for medical question-answering tasks.